 Hot air carries more moisture than cold air.
 As the air rises, it can maintain a higher volume of water.

-Most Effective Way to Control Condensation.
+Most Effective Way to Reduce Condensation in your home

 Alternative ways to reduce Condensation.

-- When cooking, make sure that you cover your pots and pans with a lid to reduce moisture, ensure that you have opened a window, or use an extractor fan if you have one fitted.
+- When cooking, cover your pots and pans with a lid to reduce moisture, open a window, or use an extractor fan if you have one fitted.
 Don’t turn off the extractor fan or close the window when you finish cooking.
 Leave it open for 15-20 minutes afterwards to clear the air.

-More Ways to Reduce Condensation
+More Ways to Reduce Condensation in your home

 - If you don’t have an extractor fan in your bathroom or kitchen, ensure you wipe down all walls and ceilings after a bath or shower.

-- Insulating the roof space with Roof Insulation and Double glazed windows will make the room warmer, reducing Condensation.
+- Insulating the roof space with Roof Insulation and Double-glazed windows will make the room warmer, reducing Condensation.

 - These symptoms are listed in the order they are most likely to occur.
 In other words, in the places most at risk of condensation forming.